 The guided discussion covered a wide range of topics prepared by Joe Brock and Matt Kemberling.

-Additionally, Neha Shah of Pittsboro-Siler City Convention & Visitors Bureau discussed the benefits of using their services.
+Additionally, Neha Shah of Pittsboro-Siler City Convention & Visitors Bureau discussed the benefits of using their services at the NCWine Blogger Summit.
 The bureau offers a variety of services to assist with exploring businesses within region.